 Stay informed about changes in tax laws and regulations

-Tax laws can change, affecting your liability.
+Tax laws change often, affecting your liability.
 Stay updated on new tax regulations to plan accordingly.

 Review and adjust tax withholdings on paychecks

-Check your withholdings regularly, especially after life changes.
+Check your withholdings regularly, especially after major life changes like getting married or switching jobs.
 Adjusting your W-4 form can help ensure the correct amount is withheld.

 Consult with a tax professional or accountant

-A tax professional can provide personalized advice, ensure you’re taking advantage of all deductions and credits, and help you plan better for the future.
+A tax professional can help you optimize your tax strategy, ensure you’re taking advantage of all deductions and credits that you might miss on your own, and help you plan better for the future.

 What happens if you owe more taxes than you can pay?